A Complete Cabot Trail Itinerary – 22 Incredible Stops

 Written By: The Planet D

 The Cabot Trail is one of Canada’s ultimate scenic highways.
-Located on Nova Scotia’s Cape Breton Island, the Cabot Trail is a 298 km (185 miles) scenic drive through Cape Breton Highland’s National Park and the Atlantic Coast.
+Located on Nova Scotia’s Cape Breton Island, the Cabot Trail is a 298 km (185 miles) scenic drive through Cape Breton Highland’s National Park along the Atlantic Ocean.
 It is considered one of the best road trips in the world.
+We drove the Cabot Trail in a counterclockwise direction, starting in Baddeck and ending in Cheticamp.
+Although the trail can be driven in a day, we recommend four days to really explore everything there is to see and do.

-Cabot Trail Stops Map
+Cabot Trail Itinerary

-map of stops on the cabot trails
+map of stops on the cabot trail

 Click here for your map of all the stops on the Cabot Trail

-Cabot Trail Stops You Cannot Miss
+Cabot Trail Stops You Cannot Miss.

 Driving the Cabot Trail in Nova Scotia